Monotheism: Atenism

 Amenhotep IV initially introduced Atenism in Year 5 of his reign (1348/1346 BCE) during the 18th dynasty of the New Kingdom.
 He raised Aten, once a relatively obscure Egyptian solar deity representing the disk of the sun, to the status of Supreme God in the Egyptian pantheon.
 To emphasise the change, Aten's name was written in the cartouche form normally reserved for Pharaohs, an innovation of Atenism.
 This religious reformation appears to coincide with the proclamation of a Sed festival, a sort of royal jubilee intended to reinforce the Pharaoh's divine powers of kingship.
 Traditionally held in the thirtieth year of the Pharaoh's reign, this possibly was a festival in honour of Amenhotep III, who some Egyptologists think had a coregency with his son Amenhotep IV of two to twelve years.

 Year 5 is believed to mark the beginning of Amenhotep IV's construction of a new capital, Akhetaten (Horizon of the Aten), at the site known today as Amarna.
-Evidence of this appears on three of the boundary stelae used to mark the boundaries of this new capital.
-At this time, Amenhotep IV officially changed his name to Akhenaten (Agreeable to Aten) as evidence of his new worship.
-The date given for the event has been estimated to fall around January 2 of that year.
+Evidence of this appears on three of the stelae used to mark the boundaries of this new capital.
+At this time, Amenhotep IV officially changed his name to Akhenaten (Agreeable to Aten) as evidence of his new devotion.
+The event has been dated around January 2 of that year.
 In Year 7 of his reign (1346/1344 BCE), the capital was moved from Thebes to Akhetaten (near modern Amarna), though construction of the city seems to have continued for two more years.
-In shifting his court from the traditional ceremonial centres Akhenaten was signalling a dramatic transformation in the focus of religious and political power.
+In shifting his court from the traditional ceremonial centres, Akhenaten was signalling a dramatic transformation in the focus of religious and political power.